mercari/mercari-engineering-ladder/en/MG3.md

 ## Ownership
-**Responds to small-scale incidents within their team and actively creates** post-mortem reports **that other engineers can use to prevent the incident from reoccurring.**
+**Uses appropriate processes, methods, and tools to share relevant and useful information about their team and related projects with other members.**
+**Examples: Leverages methods such as post-incident analysis (post-mortem), pros/cons lists, decision matrices, etc.**

 Investigates risks **and creates and carries out contingency plans for the future.**